Prince Philip, Duke of Edinburgh: Titles, styles, honours, and arms

 Philip held many titles throughout his life.
 Originally holding the title and style of a prince of Greece and Denmark, Philip abandoned these royal titles before he married and was thereafter created a British duke, among other noble titles.
 Elizabeth formally issued letters patent in 1957 making him a British prince.

-When addressing the Duke of Edinburgh, as with any male member of the royal family except the monarch, the rules of etiquette were to address him the first time as Your Royal Highness, and thereafter as Sir.

 Honours and honorary military appointments

-Philip was awarded medals from Britain, France, and Greece for his service during World War II, as well as ones commemorating the coronations of George VI and Elizabeth II and the silver, gold and diamond jubilees of Elizabeth.
-On 19 November 1947, the eve of his wedding, George VI appointed him to the Order of the Garter.
-Since then, Philip received 17 different appointments and decorations in the Commonwealth, and 48 from foreign states.
-The inhabitants of some villages on the island of Tanna, Vanuatu, worship Prince Philip as a god-like spiritual figure; the islanders possess portraits of Philip and hold feasts on his birthday.
+Philip was awarded medals from Britain, France, and Greece for his service during the Second World War, as well as ones commemorating the coronations of George VI and Elizabeth II and the silver, gold and diamond jubilees of Elizabeth.
+George VI appointed him to the Order of the Garter on the eve of his wedding on 19 November 1947.
+Since then, Philip received 17 appointments and decorations in the Commonwealth and 48 from foreign states.
+The inhabitants of some villages on the island of Tanna, Vanuatu, worship Philip as a god-like spiritual figure; the islanders possess portraits of him and hold feasts on his birthday.

 Upon his wife's accession to the throne in 1952, Philip was appointed Admiral of the Sea Cadet Corps, Colonel-in-Chief of the British Army Cadet Force, and Air Commodore-in-Chief of the Air Training Corps.
 The following year, he was appointed to the equivalent positions in Canada and made Admiral of the Fleet, Captain General Royal Marines, Field Marshal, and Marshal of the Royal Air Force in the United Kingdom.
 Subsequent military appointments were made in New Zealand and Australia.
-In 1975, he was appointed Colonel of the Grenadier Guards, a position he handed over to his son Andrew in 2017.
-On 16 December 2015, he relinquished his role as Honorary Air Commodore-in-Chief and was succeeded by his granddaughter-in-law Catherine, Duchess of Cambridge, as Honorary Air Commandant.
+In 1975 he was appointed colonel of the Grenadier Guards, a position he handed over to his son Andrew in 2017.
+On 16 December 2015, he relinquished his role as Honorary Air Commodore-in-Chief and was succeeded by his granddaughter-in-law Catherine, then Duchess of Cambridge, as Honorary Air Commandant.

 To celebrate Philip's 90th birthday, Elizabeth appointed him Lord High Admiral, as well as to the highest ranks available in all three branches of the Canadian Armed Forces.
-On their 70th wedding anniversary, 20 November 2017, she appointed her husband Knight Grand Cross (GCVO) of the Royal Victorian Order, making him the first British national since his uncle Lord Mountbatten to be entitled to wear the breast stars of four orders of chivalry in the United Kingdom.
+On their 70th wedding anniversary, 20 November 2017, she appointed him Knight Grand Cross of the Royal Victorian Order, making him the first British national since his uncle Lord Mountbatten of Burma to be entitled to wear the breast stars of four orders of chivalry in the United Kingdom.